UPSC Syllabus PDF

 - Moreover, the 2 marks questions are no longer a part of the main question paper.

-The timeline here showcases the changes over the years made in the UPSC Exam Pattern:
+The timeline here showcases the changes over years made in the UPSC Exam Pattern:

 2011: The UPSC syllabus for CSAT was introduced.
 The CSAT paper replaced the optional subject in the prelims as GS Paper 2.

 2012: The marks of the GS Paper and the CSAT paper were added to make the prelims merit list for qualifying candidates.
-The UPSC Syllabus of the mains was made more generic.
+The syllabus for UPSC mains was made more generic.
 The exam pattern 2012 incorporated two papers on general studies and one essay.

 2013: The total marks for the essay paper increased from 200 to 250.
 The candidates had to write only one essay per the updated IAS Syllabus.